Lawrence Kasdan: The Big Chill (1983)

 While editing Body Heat Kasdan had the idea for a large ensemble film, partly in reaction to the "claustrophobic" experience of working with just two actors in intimate settings.

 His lawyer's wife, Barbara Benedek, had begun writing screenplays (and was a story editor on two comedy TV series for ABC), and Kasdan proposed co-writing with her.
-She was "enormously influential on the tone" of the script, he said, and they wrote characters that were composites of real people they each knew—as well as "a little bit of ourselves."
+She was "enormously influential on the tone" of the script, he said, and they wrote characters who were composites of real people they each knew—as well as "a little bit of ourselves".

 Kasdan had trouble finding a buyer, because "no one believed that an ensemble film could be commercially successful.
 Hollywood always wanted you to have a protagonist, hopefully a white male who the audience could invest in, and possibly a sidekick or possibly a woman that he was involved with.
 When I presented them with a movie that had eight protagonists, they were only confused."
 He pitched it to "around seventeen different places," but they all passed.
 Johnny Carson had a deal to make movies at Columbia, and producer Marcia Nasatir convinced Carson to make The Big Chill.

 The ensemble cast included Hurt and Kevin Kline, both of whom became regulars in Kasdan's directing career, as well as Glenn Close, Jeff Goldblum, Mary Kay Place, Tom Berenger, and JoBeth Williams.
 After four weeks of rehearsal, the film was shot in a real house in South Carolina, which had been used in The Great Santini.
 John Bailey, husband of editor Carol Littleton, was the cinematographer.
 The '60s pop soundtrack was curated by Kasdan's wife, Meg.
 The album sold more than six million copies and is one of the best-selling soundtracks of all time.

 The Big Chill came out on September 30, 1983.
-It ran in theaters for six months, making more than $56 million (on a budget of $8 million), and received mostly praise, with some mixed reviews.
+It ran in theaters for six months, making more than $56 million on an $8 million budget, and received mostly praise, with some mixed reviews.

-The film was nominated for three Academy Awards: for best original screenplay, best supporting actress (Glenn Close), and best picture.
+The film was nominated for three Academy Awards: for best original screenplay, best supporting actress (Close), and best picture.
 The screenplay was nominated for a BAFTA Award and a Los Angeles Film Critics Association Award, and it won the WGA Award.
 Kasdan earned a DGA Award nomination by the Directors Guild of America.
 He later said:

 It was a kind of a lightning rod to controversy.
 I think I was surprised by everything that happened to The Big Chill because it was so personal.
 It was so much about my life, Barbara's life, and my wife's life that when it became very popular I was surprised.

-Film writer F.X.
-Feeney argued that "Kasdan fashioned a national conversation piece.
+Film critic F. X. Feeney wrote: "Kasdan fashioned a national conversation piece.
 People spoke thereafter of The Big Chill Generation.'
 Films made by later generations, about those generations ... would have to endure being dubbed 'The Little Chill' by critics.
 (So, in a sense, Kasdan founded a new genre.)"